 Waterworld…not with Kevin Costner…

 On the left, down a nondescript path, was where the Tarzan Swings were located.
 A pair of slides, named Cannonball Falls, sat right next to the Tarzan Swings in a separate pool; both sitting in a densely wooded ravine.
-Also to the left was a small stage area for shows.
+Just below the Tarzan Swings was a small stage area for shows.
 I distinctly remember looking at the board in front of the show venue with Marc Weiner (of Weinerville on Nickelodeon fame) of all people billed to perform.
 Continuing the hike up to the top of hill, you’d first come across Aerodium on the left and finally by a grouping of vertical slides called Geronimo Falls.